zharinov/arborium/DEVELOP.md

 - Each grammar is an independent crate (e.g., `arborium-rust`, `arborium-svelte`)
 - Only depends on pre-group crates, **not on other grammar crates**
 - Organized into groups: acorn, birch, cedar, fern, hazel, maple, moss, pine, sage, willow
+- All grammar crates (and their corresponding WASM plugin crates in `npm/`) share a single workspace defined in `langs/Cargo.toml`, which `cargo xtask gen` regenerates.
+This keeps compilation artifacts under one `target/` when running `cargo --manifest-path langs/Cargo.toml build --workspace`.

 **Post-group crates** (publish last):
 - `crates/arborium` - Umbrella crate with feature flags for all grammars